LevPewPew/makeup-by-ellie-frontend/README.md

 Please use this link to view the [Deployment - Frontend Environment Variables](https://drive.google.com/open?id=1TXQbejD9ISY88XpWKvD04y1cy0aRAfms) for the frontend.

 ### Deployed Backend
-The backend has been deployed using heroku.
+The backend has been deployed using Heroku.
 Please use this link to view a screenshot of the deployed Backend: [Deployment - Deployed Backend](https://drive.google.com/open?id=1EKC831yTNmg0u9KTyWHGNgZ1-8nQ7AhF)

 The below links are screenshots of the backend environment variables:<br/>
 [Deployment - Backend Environment Variables](https://drive.google.com/open?id=1SW7JiKS2P-JroeX7lM1yfu0Nzmf_4Y86)<br/>
 [Deployment - Backend Environment Variables](https://drive.google.com/open?id=17V-l6q-z3gbiQ35eBUgQCR-ozxLbzlhi)

 ## Source Control
-Github has been used for source control, with two repositories, the frontend and backend - they can be accessed below: https://github.com/LevPewPew/makeup-by-ellie-frontend
+Github has been used for source control, with two repositories, the frontend and backend - they can be accessed below:<br/>
+https://github.com/LevPewPew/makeup-by-ellie-frontend

 https://github.com/LevPewPew/makeup-by-ellie-backend